NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.GradePlugin.rst

 |pluginIcon|

-*This documentation is for version 2.0 of Grade.*
+*This documentation is for version 2.0 of Grade (net.sf.openfx.GradePlugin).*

 Description
 -----------